 ICAAL 13

 Those who submitted abstracts overwhelmingly indicated a preference for online participation.
-In response, the organizers have decided not to go ahead with an in-person meeting this year.
+In response, the organizers decided not to go ahead with an in-person meeting this year.
 We want to thank the Faculty of Humanities and Social Sciences, Udont Thani Rajabhat University for their willigness to host the meeting.

 The ICAAL 13 abstract book may be downloaded here.